creativescala/case-study-parser/docs/pages/optimization/benchmark.md

 I decided to start benchmarking with this common case.
 I created four benchmarks, which you can find in `benchmarks/src/main/scala/RepeatBenchmark.scala`:

 1. `numberParser` measures the baseline performance of the parser combinator library;
-2. `numberPatternLoop` measures the same algorithm written without the parser combinator framework, giving an idea of the overhead of combinator library adds;
+2. `numberPatternLoop` measures the same algorithm written without the parser combinator framework, giving an idea of the overhead the combinator library adds;
 3. `numberCharacterClassLoop` replaces the explicit conditional with a call to the `isDigit` method on `Char`; and
 4. `numberPatternStringBuilderLoop` measures the effect of using a `StringBuilder` instead of concatenating `Strings` in `numberPatternLoop`